-The automatic headlamps will keep your headlamps on when it is dark outside and the ignition is in RUN.
+The automatic headlamp system will keep your headlamps on when it is dark outside and the ignition is in ON.

 It's possible that your headlamps may go out if you drive from a dark area into a bright area like a lighted parking lot.
-If this happens, turn on your headlamps with the regular headlamp switch.
+If this happens, turn on your headlamps with the exterior lamps control.